Wjixu/learnGit/readme.txt

 Git is a free software.
 git is a distributed version comntrol system. git is a free software distributed under the GPl.

+it's the first day using Git for GPL.